TACC/pylauncher/docs/rst/tutorial.rst

   ::

-  module load python
+  module load python3

   ::

-  python your_launcher_file.py
+  python3 your_launcher_file.py

 in the jobscript.